 - Triple Diamond Table - Players start with 250,000 chips, have even bigger blinds and antes, and have no limits to how much they can bet.

-If the player ever finishes 1st, 2nd, or 3rd compared to the other nine players of his/her resulting table, then he/she is granted the Life Preserver, which is a special one-use passive item that allows the player to stay at the Double Diamond or Triple Diamond table and re-buy if he/she busts out of either table.
+If the player ever finishes 1st, 2nd, or 3rd compared to the other nine players of their resulting table, then that player is granted the Life Preserver, which is a special one-use passive item that allows the player to stay at the Double Diamond or Triple Diamond table and re-buy if that player busts out of either table.
 Each player can only carry one Life Preserver at a time (which remains with the player throughout the season).

 Hot Pots and Ultra Timer